keketz/Barren-Land-Analysis-Web-App/README.md

 ## Implementation
 [Flood Fill wiki page](https://en.wikipedia.org/wiki/Flood_fill) listed a few pseudocode solutions.
 I tried a few after my initial solution destroyed everything in its path.
 * First tired the Stack-based recursive implementation(four-way).
 Results were better but it crashed with a larger area due to a StackOverflowError.
 Java was able to handle this algorithm but required more memory.
 Javascript could not.
-* Then the Forest Fire Algoithm which uses a loop to itterate through a queue of plots.
+* Then the Forest Fire Algorithm which uses a loop to iterate through a queue of plots.
 I modified this version to group all adjacent plots and assign each a group number.

 Forest Fire Algorithm (node, target-color, replacement-color):
   1. If target-color is equal to replacement-color, return.